 Also, depending on your other hobbies, this may be a perfect way to combine camping with those hobbies.
 If you like to bike, fish, or perhaps you’re more into kayaking/canoeing all you need to do is pick a campground that is nearby to your hobby.
 Whatever the case is, by pulling your current hobbies into camping, the result will be even more memorable!

 Regardless of where you’re at, hopefully the Critter Crew can provide some helpful tips.
 Along the way we’ll share our stories via Critter Cases!

 Critter Case: If you’re trying to get started, don’t think you have to own all the equipment.
 Maybe you have friends and/or family that will let you borrow some.
+There are also many awesome options for purchasing awesome gear at great prices.
 Honestly, this is a great way to learn what you like and what you may want to focus on!